senbaikang/SCIPhI/README.md

 ## Modification

-A new option (--slt) has been added in order to only select candidate variant sites by employing the built-in likelihood ratio test in SCIPhI.
+1. Option *--slt* has been added in order to only select candidate variant sites by employing the built-in methods in SCIPhI.
 The programme will automatically stop itself.
+To activate this option, use `--slt on`.

+2. Option *--af*, representing 'alternative format', is added so that an alternative read counts format will be saved instead of the default one.
+To activate this option, use `--af on`.

 Recommended command line options for this modification to work:

-`path/to/sciphi --cwm 2 --slt on --in path/to/bam/file/names/list -o prefix/you/want path/to/input/mpileup`
+`/path/to/sciphi --cwm 2 --slt on --af on --in /path/to/bam/file/names/list -o /prefix/you/want /path/to/input/mpileup`

 ## Description